 If you have tomato plants in your garden, you may be wondering if they can produce fruit more than once during a single growing season.
-I was wondering the same thing, so I did some research to find out.
+After all, the longer the harvest, the more delicious tomatoes you will get.

 So, do tomato plants bear fruit more than once?
-Yes – indeterminate varieties of tomato plants can bear fruit more than once, producing fruit until frost.
+Indeterminate varieties of tomato plants can bear fruit more than once, producing fruit until frost.
 Determinate tomato varieties usually only produce one tomato harvest in a season.

 Do Tomato Plants Bear Fruit More Than Once?